ngeojiajun/ejs-site-generator/README.md

 |`<name>.ejs`| The views for the file|
 |`<name>.ejs.json`|The default value assignments for the file|

+*Alert: If a view inherit another view, all key present in the parent json file must be also present in the view's json file or it will causes some `undefined` symbol errors.
+The json inheriting is work in progress*

 ### Directory structure of the data folder
 The engine accept two type of files:
 1. `.json` files which only contains the data file that the template require